Salmakis/ScreepsCodeCommiter/README.md

 There are Several projects in the code
 ### ScreepsConnetion
-It does all the Json and Get/Post stuff. the ScreepsConnection library does all the Communication with screeps in async methods and gives out/takes c# Classes such as Room, CodeFile, etc.
+It does all the Json and Get/Post stuff.

+The ScreepsConnection library does all the Communication with screeps in async methods and gives out/takes c# Classes such as Room, CodeFile, etc.

-It can be used with all kinds of C# Projects such as .Net4, .NetCore, Mono, Unity etc.
+Its written only with netstandard2.0 lib so it can be used with all kinds of C# Projects such as .Net4, .NetCore, Mono, Unity etc.

 ### ScreeepsCommiter
 this is the project that this Site is About (actually)